 Unrecognized, Chance injuries may result in progressive kyphosis with ensuing pain and deformity.

-Earlier Chance fracture was treated as a separate entity but modern text books use the term flexion distraction injuries and chance fractures as synonyms.
+The earlier Chance fracture was treated as a separate entity but modern textbooks use the term flexion distraction injuries and chance fractures as synonyms.

 Mcfee et al in their mechanism of injury listed both the injuries and their mechanisms